mbuczko/cerber-roles/README.md

 [Cerber OAuth2 Provider](https://github.com/mbuczko/cerber-oauth2-provider) implementation and published as optional plugin-in that makes scopes and roles/permissions mix and matching a bit easier.

-This solution conceptually bases on [thulmann/permissions](https://github.com/tuhlmann/permissions) and exposes very similar API.

 ## Anatomy of Permission

-A permission consists of three parts: a domain, an action and a set of entities, all joined with `:`.
-Example: `user:read:1234,5678`.
+A permission consists of two parts: a domain and action, both joined with `:`.
+Example: `user:read`.

 A few interesting cases may appear here: